Mary Margaret (Mimi) Moore

 Biography

-Over the course of her career, Mimi has worked with clients across a wide variety of industries, including manufacturing, retail, higher education, health care, finance, and professional services.
+Over the course of her career, Mimi has worked with clients across a wide variety of industries including manufacturing, sports, higher education, health care, energy, retail and professional services.
+Her practice involves advising on a variety of day-to-day employment matters including the oversight of internal investigations, reductions in force, and diversity and inclusion.
 Mimi works with clients to develop creative and practical solutions that are consistent with their organizational goals and long-term business strategy.

-Mimi has been recognized by Chambers USA and Super Lawyers as being among the top labor and employment attorneys in Illinois, and is a member of the College of Labor and Employment Lawyers.
-She teaches continuing legal education courses, assists bar associations with lawyer training events, and performs pro bono legal work.
+Mimi has been inducted as a member of the College of Labor and Employment Lawyers and has been recognized by Chambers USA and Super Lawyers as being among the top labor and employment attorneys in Illinois.
+She teaches continuing legal education courses, assists bar associations and her firm with lawyer training and mentoring and performs pro bono legal work.

 Civic Involvement & Honors